 Beyond statutory requirements for schools to promote community cohesion, it is important that these policies are developed in a context-wise, evidence-based and problem-solving manner.
-Likewise, it is useful to acknowledge that the school's efforts to promote community cohesion will be more significant if the duty is mainstreamed across all areas such as curriculum, teaching and learning, equity and excellence, engagement and extended services.
+Likewise, it is useful to acknowledge that the school's efforts to promote community cohesion will be more significant if the duty is mainstreamed across all areas such as curriculum and teaching and learning.